 Number of stations

-We respond to calls out of three stations, located in; Clifton Park, Rexford, and Mechanciville.
+We respond to calls out of two stations, located in Clifton Park, and Mechanicville.
 This allows us a fluid and dynamic operating model.

 Number of apparatus